gageracer/edithor/example/uiresult.md

 **Segment 38:** (424 characters)

 "Because they're not stupid.
 10,000 potential witnesses?
-Better to let everyone walk away quietly."
+Better to let everyone walk away quietly.".
 I left that conversation more confused than before.
 The Gig had been taken over, reformed, and its original operators erased from existence.
 Some shadow organization had executed a silent coup.
 Were they better?
 Worse?
 Just different flavors of criminal?
 I'd never know.
 And maybe that was the point.
 Plausible deniability.

 **Segment 39:** (420 characters)